-Best Internet Plans in Toronto — March 2026
+Best Internet Plans in Toronto — June 2026

 Toronto has more internet competition than almost any city in Canada — over 49 providers, 380+ plans, and a mix of fibre, cable, and DSL options across every neighbourhood.
 That's good for consumers, but it also means the research can feel overwhelming.
 This guide gives you the actual plans worth considering right now, what they cost, and who they're right for.
-We check prices monthly.
+We verify prices monthly.

 Top-Rated Plans at a Glance

-These are the plans we'd recommend to different types of Toronto households based on real pricing, network quality, and availability as of March 2026.
+These are the plans we'd recommend to different types of Toronto households based on real pricing, network quality, and availability as of June 2026.

 Bell

-Fibe 500
+Fibe Internet 500

 - Download 500 Mbps